*All trainings are entirely ONLINE until further notice.

 At Prenatal Yoga Center, we rely on our unique three pronged approach to prenatal yoga designed to meet the physical, mental and emotional needs of our new and expectant parent community.

 No other prenatal teacher training provides this level of diverse insight in their program.
+We have proudly been providing training to over 300 new prenatal yoga teacher for the past 14 years.

 Now more than ever women are being robbed of their choices about their bodies.
 As a prenatal yoga teacher, you have the unique opportunity to empower pregnant people to make their own choices in childbirth.